bryanmiller/gsselect/README.md

 features and should find an appropriate guide star if one is available in the UCAC4 catalog.

+Gsselect also has a 'find' position angle (PA) feature that we never implemented in the OT.
+This will pick the best guide star available and set the PA so that it is reachable.
+This is useful with the GMOS and F2 OIWFS guide probes if the PA is unimportant.

 ## Installation
 The scripts require a standard python distribution that includes numpy, matplotlib, astropy, requests, and [aplpy](http://aplpy.github.io).